XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

 - `bool` `HasTranslationConstraint`
   Indicates if the object has translation constraints applied.
+- `UxrTranslationConstraintMode` `TranslationConstraint`
+  Defines the translation constraint mode for the object.
+- `Vector3` `TranslationLimitsMin`
+  The minimum translation limits applied to the object in local space.
+- `Vector3` `TranslationLimitsMax`
+  The maximum translation limits applied to the object in local space.
 - `int` `RangeOfMotionTranslationAxisCount`
   Gets the number of translation axes that have motion constraints.
-- `Vector3` `RangeOfMotionTranslationAxes`
+- `IEnumerable<UxrAxis>` `RangeOfMotionTranslationAxes`
   Returns the axes where the object can move within a defined range.
-- `Vector3` `LimitedRangeOfMotionTranslationAxes`
+- `IEnumerable<UxrAxis>` `LimitedRangeOfMotionTranslationAxes`
   Specifies the axes where the object’s translation is limited.
 - `int` `SingleTranslationAxisIndex`
   Gets the index of the single axis allowed for translation if applicable.
-- `UxrTranslationConstraintMode` `TranslationConstraint`
-  Defines the translation constraint mode for the object.
 - `BoxCollider` `RestrictToBox`
   Defines the box collider used for restricting translation when applicable.
 - `SphereCollider` `RestrictToSphere`
   Defines the sphere collider used for restricting translation when applicable.
-- `Vector3` `TranslationLimitsMin`
-  The minimum translation limits applied to the object in local space.
-- `Vector3` `TranslationLimitsMax`
-  The maximum translation limits applied to the object in local space.

 ## Rotation Constraints